rhel-labs/learn-katacoda/pcp-intro/step4.md

 There are more than 150 metrics tracked across different SQL Server resources that PCP can capture.

-Now, let's run an aggregation SQL query shown below using sqlcmd as a background task, and monitor one of the OS wait statistics using PCP.
+Now, let's run an aggregation SQL query shown below using `sqlcmd` as a background task, and monitor the SQL wait statistics using the `pmval` command in PCP.
 Wait statistics are one of the most important indicators to identify performance issues in SQL Server.
-Within SQL Server, the SOS_SCHEDULER_YIELD wait statistic is captured and recorded when a thread is waiting in the runnable queue for its turn.

 <pre class="file">
 //The aggregation query over 500 million rows